 The chart below shows two APR scenarios—15% and 20%—which are common fees when opening a credit card.

 Check Your Credit Card Statements

-If it is because of late payments, ask the representative what you can do to qualify for a lower interest rate in the future.
-You may simply need to wait a few more months and make payments on time in order to become eligible.
-If they say no, try to call again in a few weeks.
-By calling consistently, you are more likely to get your rate lowered.
-You may want to mention that you have a zero percent or other low interest card that you can transfer the money to.
+If you are unsuccessful in getting a lower interest rate by asking, you should seek more information.
+If you're being denied because of late payments, ask the representative what you can do to qualify for a lower interest rate in the future.
+You may simply need to wait longer and make payments on time in order to become eligible.

 Try Again if Needed

 If you are successful in getting your interest rate reduced, don't stop there.
 Try again in a few months, because the company may be willing to offer an even lower interest rate.
 If you have an initial rate of 18%, they may lower it to 12%.
 When you call again they may lower it to 9%.
 This could save you a lot of money over the long term.